ANALYSIS-Xi's new generals face tough military challenges post-congress | Law-Order

 Over those 10 years, China has rapidly expanded and advanced its naval and rocket forces, purged thousands of officers over corruption, reformed its command operations and built bases deep in the maritime heart of Southeast Asia.
 Now come the tricky next steps for his Central Military Commission: implementing sweeping changes to its leadership, which commands China's two million-strong People's Liberation Army, potentially tightening Xi's grip over the military and its modernisation.

+In his first two terms as commander of the world's largest military, Chinese President Xi Jinping has unleashed sweeping changes to its structure, posture, and potency.
+Over those 10 years, China has rapidly expanded and advanced its naval and rocket forces, purged thousands of officers over corruption, reformed its command operations, and built bases deep in the maritime heart of Southeast Asia.

-On Sunday, China's Communist Party kicked off its once-in-five-years congress, where it is expected to name replacements for four retirees among the six senior officers who serve under Xi on the commission.
+Now come the tricky next steps for his Central Military Commission: implementing sweeping changes to its leadership, which commands China's two million-strong People's Liberation Army, potentially tightening Xi's grip over the military and its modernization.
+On Sunday, China's Communist Party kicked off its once-in-five-year congress, where it is expected to name replacements for four retirees among the six senior officers who serve under Xi on the commission.
 Among those expected to step down are the body's vice chairmen, Generals Xu Qiliang and Zhang Youxia, both 72.
 Zhang is widely viewed as a close Xi ally.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)